nathantannar4/Safety-Beacon/README.md

 #### Nathan Tannar
 > ntannar@sfu.ca
 >
 > Mobile development is my jam.
-I did a one year Co Op with SAP where I worked on remote System Support and iOS development.
+I did a one year of Co Op with SAP where I worked on remote System Support and iOS development.
 I have experience with Swift from some personal projects I work on.
 With that I have learned how to setup a backend system for mobile apps that support a wide arrangement of cloud services including push notifications.

 ### Developers: